-ISPRA - National Institute for Environmental Protection and Research is responsible of the emergency support system through its CEN - Nuclear Emergency Centre.
-The Committee for data analysis and radiological assessment (CEVaD), established at ISPRA Headquarters, provides the operational procedure for sampling and measurement activities perfomed by the regional radiological laboratories.
-CEVaD is coordinated by ISPRA and is composed by experts from national organization.
+ISIN - National Inspectorate for Nuclear Safety and Radiation Protection - is responsible of the emergency support system through its CEN - Nuclear Emergency Centre.
+The Committee for data analysis and radiological assessment (CEVaD), activated by DPC and established at ISIN Headquarters, provides the operational procedure for sampling and measurement activities perfomed by the regional radiological laboratories.
+CEVaD is coordinated by ISIN and is composed by experts from national organizations.